wkranti/KraGstrob/_posts/2018-6-11-Using Submodules.md

 {% endhighlight %}

-The objects can be of various types, such as “commit”, “tag”, “blob” (file), “tree” (directory), etc.  Each commit object points to a tree object which represents the state of your source code at that commit
+Various file object such as
+ blob ->  Indicates File.
+ tree ->  Subdirectory.
+ commit -> Indicates Submodule 1e38e022c1c7d27f6dd9b765793087b59d147ef8 -> SHA1 hash

 ##### How to see status of submodules ?

+To view status of submodule we use just git submodule without any arguments.
+{% highlight shell %}

+git submodule status --recursive

+{% endhighlight %}

+If --recursive is specified, this command will recurse into nested submodules, and show their status as well.If your repository has multiple embeded submodules.

-Running git submodule without arguments defaults to running git submodule status, which produces a helpful summary of the status of all your submodules.Each line begins with a space, a ‘+’ or a ‘-‘ which indicate the following things:
+You can see each SHA-1 hash begins with a space, a ‘+’ or a ‘-‘ which indicate the following things:

  \+   The version checked out in the submodule is different from that specified
      in the super-project.
 The object name shown is that of the commit that the submodule is currently at.

-–    The submodule hasn’t been initialized or there’s no repository at the
+–    The submodule hasn’t been initialized or you may not have committed the
-     submodule path (e.g. if you’ve run  git submodule init but not git submodule update, or you’ve later deleted the submodule directory from the working tree).
-The object name shown is the commit that’s specified in the super-project.
+     changes in github repository.

+U   This option indicates if the given module has merge conflicts.

-[space]  The submodule’s HEAD is at the correct version – the object name shown
+[space]  The submodule’s HEAD is at the correct version .
-         is that version.

 {% highlight shell %}
 90287f0250542be256f67ade4e29a618bf6e688f TrakEM2 (0.7m-227-g90287f0)